segment-integrations/analytics-swift-live/README.md

 ## LivePlugins

 LivePlugins allows you to write JavaScript-based transformation plugins that process analytics events in your app.
 These plugins run in a secure, sandboxed JavaScript environment with no network access.
+Also see the [LivePlugins Javascript API Reference](#liveplugins-javascript-api-reference) for more information.

 ### Plugin Types